Skip to content

 Myth #7

-Once a man gets turned on he can't help himself – he has to have sex.
+Once a man gets turned on he can't help himself – he has to have sex

-Fact: There is absolutely no scientific basis in this myth.
+The facts: there is absolutely no scientific basis in this myth.
 Men can control themselves, just like women.
 Rape in any circumstances is a serious crime and there is never any excuse for it.

 A young man's hand is seen clasping a young woman's hand in bed.